 Acceptance and usability concerns

 The key concern is for the IT Services/Systems Team to accept the deployment of the website on Surrey’s intranet.
 If it’s accepted, the arising concern is the level of usability of the website by the end users.

-However, if the deployment of the website is not approved, the project will be seen as an opportunity for hand-on experience, management and completion of the development lifecycle for a website.
+However, if the deployment of the website is not approved, the project will be seen as an opportunity for hands-on experience, management and completion of the development lifecycle for a website.
+(CK: However…website: review this)